Dynamic Pacing for Real-time Satellite Traffic: Evaluation

 We baseline our queue policy against GCC's default queue policy.
 We utilized publicly available TLE data from SpaceTrack to emulate sparse LEO constellations containing $80$ satellites.
-In this sparse configuration, handovers occurred infrequently, at a rate of approximately $0$-$1$ per call.
+In this sparse configuration, handovers occurred infrequently, at a rate of approximately $0$-$1$ per minute.
 For each evaluation call, we randomly sampled pairs of locations from major cities around the globe to represent geographically separated peers.
-We then conducted videoconferencing calls with WebRTC's default queue policy and our handover-aware queue method.
-Our evaluation consisted of over $500$ calls per queue method.
-Our key metrics are summarized in Figure~\ref{fig:ideal}.
+Our evaluation consisted of over $15$ hours worth of videoconferencing calls per queue method.
+Our key metrics are summarized in Figure~\ref{fig:sparse}.

 The results demonstrate that our method generalizes from offline training to an online emulated environment.
-Additionally, we observe no significant difference in packet loss between WebRTC's default queue policy and ours; however, our approach leads to a marginal increase in the end-to-end delay.
-In contrast, our handover-aware queue policy delivers up to a $3$x increase in video bitrate, while reducing the video freeze rate by up to $62\%$ compared to WebRTC's default queue policy.
-We observe that the default queuing policy, which allows packets to buffer for up to $2$ seconds, performs poorly in stable LEO conditions.
+Our approach leads to a marginal increase in the end-to-end delay; however, we observe no impact on the video frame rate.
+In contrast, our handover-aware queue policy delivers up to a $3$x increase in video bitrate, while reducing the video freeze rate by up to $62\%$ and the mean packet loss by up to $31\%$ compared to WebRTC's default queue policy (see Figure~\ref{fig:sparse}).
+We observe that the default queue policy, which allows packets to buffer for up to $2$ seconds, performs poorly in stable LEO conditions.
 This excessive buffering causes bloated sender-side queues; draining them introduces delay spikes and burst traffic that leads GCC to conservatively lower its target bitrate.
-This prevents GCC from capitalizing on available network capacity resulting from the low handover rate.
-In contrast, our proposed policy limits the maximum queue size to $500$ ms-$600$ ms. This aggressive queue policy prevents buildup while ensuring smooth packet flow, and provides GCC with a more accurate view of the network's delay characteristics.
+As a result, this self-inflicted delay prevents GCC from capitalizing on available network capacity during the low handover periods.
+In contrast, our proposed policy limits the maximum queue size to $500$-$600$ ms. This aggressive queue policy prevents buildup while ensuring smooth packet flow, and provides GCC with a more accurate view of the network's delay characteristics.
 As a result, GCC can increase its bandwidth estimates, enabling the video encoder to opportunistically encode frames at a higher quality and bitrate.

-Our results suggest that GCC's default configuration is too conservative for LEO networks.
-The large propagation delays inherent to LEO networks are more conducive to buffer bloat and introduce self-inflicted delay-spikes; hence, even on a stable connection with few handovers, GCC's delay-based algorithm, which was designed for terrestrial networks, maintains an overly-conservative sending rate.